 Penicillin’s success ushered in an age of life-saving antibiotics.
 For untold millions, bacterial illnesses were no longer dreaded killers.
 With that fact alone, declared the eminent British physician Lord Horder upon Alexander Fleming’s death in 1955, the discoverer of penicillin “conferred a benefit upon humanity that is quite incalculable.”

 Spurred on by a greedy multi-billion dollar pharmaceutical industry, antibiotics have been massively over-prescribed and misused – doled out routinely to children with (non-bacterial) colds “just in case” – weakening our immune systems and propagating “super bugs”.
 In 1946, 88% of Staphylococcus infections could be cured by penicillin.
 Today, it’s less than 5%.
 The obscene use of antibiotics in agricultural animals through water or food troughs to promote growth and expedite weight gain has further hastened the development of resistant bacterial infections in humans.
-(Yet another reason to NOT EAT MEAT.)
 Almost all known bacterial infections are becoming resistant to antibiotics – even tuberculosis is once again threatening to kill.

-In less than a century since Fleming’s revolutionary discovery, and in only sixty-six years since its availability to the masses, the antibiotic age is already in danger of having run its course.
+In less than a century since Fleming’s revolutionary discovery, and in only sixty-eight years since its availability to the masses, the antibiotic age is already in danger of having run its course.